 Those would be famous last words if anyone read them, but the writers who wrote them never got enough attention for anyone to read them, much less care.
 Only when you admit you truly want it will you be willing to do the work, and learn what they need to, necessary to gain it.

 2 – You’re Not Willing To Do The Work or Learn

 Oh, you’re willing to write, paint, or sculpt, but are you willing to do the work it takes to gain the attention you want?
-Are you willing to investigate what it takes and work hard at it day in and day out?
+Are you willing to investigate and learn what it takes and work hard at it day in and day out?
+Seriously.

-Writing, painting and sculpting are not enough unless you are the next Van Gogh, but then again that might not be true since he died poor and in obscurity.
-Van Gogh had a good excuse, in his time there was no internet and no way to instantly share his work with the world.
+Writing, painting, and sculpting are not enough unless you are the next Van Gogh, but then again that might not be true since he died poor and in obscurity.
+Van Gogh had a good excuse, in his time there was no internet, online teachers, and no way to instantly share his work with the world.

 You live in a time when it is possible to reach millions by publishing online and in books via Amazon, and yet, millions of people publish every day and still don’t capture much attention.